-The Class of 2021 continues to receive an outpouring of college acceptances.
-Collectively, the senior class of 24 students has been offered nearly three million dollars in four-year scholarships and grants.
-Congratulations to the Class of 2021 on this impressive list of college acceptances!
-(The colleges listed in bold represent commitments.)
+The Class of 2021 received an outpouring of college acceptances.
+Collectively, the senior class of 24 students was offered over four million dollars in four-year scholarships and grants.
+Congratulations to the Class of 2021 on attending the impressive schools on this list!

 Throughout our students’ time at WNA they are exposed to opportunities that will bring about a self-awareness that is imperative for designing their future paths.
 Through trips, college tours, discussions, games, role-playing, seminars, and workshops students learn skills that prepare them for their pathways to college.
 Our students are creating strong college resumes that set them apart!
 All students receive academic advising and college guidance steered toward the students’ future goals.